Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

-My interest in agates was revived when about five years ago I was attaching a directional sign to a pole on our gravel road near our home for my granddaughters baby shower.
-As I stepped into the ditch something caught my eye.
+My interest in agates several years ago while attaching a directional sign to a pole on our gravel road near our home for my granddaughters baby shower.
+As I stepped into the ditch, something caught my eye.
 It was a beautifully banded Lake Superior agate.

-I was surprised to learn that Lake Superior agates can be found as far south as Iowa along what is known as the mid-continental rift also known as the "Broken heart of North America" which begins to the north of the Great Lakes and runs south to Alabama which just so happens to pass right through an area where I live.
-They are predominantly discovered in gravel.
+I was surprised to learn that Lake Superior agates can be found as far south as Iowa along what is known as the mid-continental rift, also known as the "Broken heart of North America."
+This rift begins north of the Great Lakes and runs south to Alabam.
+It just so happens to pass right through an area along the way.
+These beauties are predominantly discovered in the gravel.
 I have been walking and running on dusty lackluster gravel for several years and never thought to look down for a hidden treasure.
 After discovering my first beauty and learning there was more, the hunt was on.

-There is a parallel to this experience in that when I was thirteen I also came to know my Father in Heaven through my Lord Jesus Christ.
+There was a parallel to this experience in that when I was thirteen, I also came to know my Father in Heaven through my Lord Jesus Christ.
 Our family up until then was a chaotic mess.
-My mother came to know the Lord through a friend and subsequently began to make some dramatic life decisions and changes that were born from her newly developing relationship with God.
-She shared her faith with me and I gladly accepted and welcomed both the faith and the changes that came with it.
-A far "Superior" way of life had been discovered and although things weren't perfect they were certainly heading in the right direction
+My mother came to know the Lord through a friend and subsequently began to make some dramatic life decisions and changes born from her newly developing relationship with God.
+She shared her faith with me, and I gladly accepted and welcomed both the faith and the changes that came with it.
+A far "Superior" way of life had been discovered, and although things weren't perfect, they were undoubtedly heading in the right direction.

 The Treasure of His Word